 If the idea of waking up to a sage-scented ocean breeze sounds alluring, what about sipping coffee in an ancient fruit orchard while looking out over the crystal-blue Mediterranean?
-The Sicilian countryside seems to exist in another timeline.
+The Sicilian wine countryside seems to exist in another timeline.

-A magical place, to be sure, but can any place be a paradise for long?
+A magical place, to be sure, but can any site be a paradise for long?
 The only thing rarer than a GPS signal in Sicily is a street sign.
 The shepherds and their sheep are quaint the first time they block the road for twenty minutes.
 And what to do with that herd of cows that keeps breaking into your pasture, trampling your garden?